Welcome to the VDM Project

 VDM is the new name for the condition commonly known as ‘eye floaters’.
-VDM stands for Vision Degrading Myodesopsia: it is a new term that now recognises this condition as an eye disease.
+VDM stands for Vision Degrading Myodesopsia: it is a new term that recognises this eye floaters as a disease.

 If you were told that ‘eye floaters’ are benign, and that you do not require treatment, please read on.